eqlion/cursor-talk-to-figma-dev-mcp/readme.md

 ### Annotations

 - `get_annotations` - Get all annotations in the current document or specific node
-- `set_annotation` - Create or update an annotation with markdown support
-- `set_multiple_annotations` - Batch create/update multiple annotations efficiently
 - `scan_nodes_by_types` - Scan for nodes with specific types (useful for finding annotation targets)

-### Creating Elements

-- `create_rectangle` - Create a new rectangle with position, size, and optional name
-- `create_frame` - Create a new frame with position, size, and optional name
-- `create_text` - Create a new text node with customizable font properties

 ### Modifying text content

 - `scan_text_nodes` - Scan text nodes with intelligent chunking for large designs
-- `set_text_content` - Set the text content of a single text node
-- `set_multiple_text_contents` - Batch update multiple text nodes efficiently

-### Styling

-- `set_fill_color` - Set the fill color of a node (RGBA)
-- `set_stroke_color` - Set the stroke color and weight of a node
-- `set_corner_radius` - Set the corner radius of a node with optional per-corner control

-### Layout & Organization

-- `move_node` - Move a node to a new position
-- `resize_node` - Resize a node with new dimensions
-- `delete_node` - Delete a node
-- `delete_multiple_nodes` - Delete multiple nodes at once efficiently
-- `clone_node` - Create a copy of an existing node with optional position offset

 ### Components & Styles

 - `get_styles` - Get information about local styles
 - `get_local_components` - Get information about local components
 - `get_team_components` - Get information about team components
-- `create_component_instance` - Create an instance of a component

 ### Export & Advanced